textcreationpartnership/A03618/README.md

 ##Content Summary##

 #####Front#####
-An Anſwer vnto my lord of wyncheſters booke intytlyd a detection of the deuyls Sophiſtrye wherwith h

 1. Iohan Hoper wyſhythe grace and the yefftes of the holy Gooſte unto my lord of wyncheſter.

 #####Body#####